-The lender will disburse the student loan funds to MCC in two separate and equal disbursements within the loan period.
-All charges owed to MCC will be taken out of the student's first loan disbursement, so the student may not receive a refund from the first disbursement.
+Student loan funds will disburse to MCC in two separate and equal disbursements within the loan period.
+All charges owed to MCC will be taken out of the student's loan disbursement, so the student may not receive a refund from the disbursement.
 Student loan refunds will not be available to any student until at least eight (8) weeks after the first day of the semester.
 Students will receive an e-mail notification via their Eaglenet e-mail with information regarding refund check availability.
 If, when the student loan funds are disbursed or the student comes to pick up his/her loan refund check, the student is not attending at least six (6) credit hours, the loan funds will be returned to the Department of Education.